VzBoT3D/VzBoT-Vz330/Assemblies BOM and STL/PrintHeads/Vz-Print Head Alu-CF/MGN9 version/README.md

 - For the back, simply loop the belt arround the pillar, and give it a pre-tention on the belt, then attach it with a zip tie, or a printed belt clip (Found in the STL folder).

 # Step 5.1
 Take a rum shot.
 This step is definately needed after the belts job.
-It take a bit of patience to route the belts in the front idlers, with a small screw driver, its very doable
+It takes a bit of patience to route the belts in the front idlers, with a small screw driver, its very doable

 # Step 6: Install the fan duct
 ![image](https://user-images.githubusercontent.com/37383368/144167630-18dacba9-8475-4689-8376-9929f1c42db1.png)